Vocal De-Essing – How To Get Rid Of Sibilance In Vocals

 Another benefit of de-essing in different stages is that you can target different frequencies to control consonants that occur in different frequency bands.

-So, you can have one de-esser taking care of the frequencies between 2kHz to 5kHz and then the second one controlling the frequencies between 5kHz up to 10kHz.
+So, you can have one de-esser taking care of the frequencies between 2 kHz and 5 kHz.

-This sounds better than having one de-esser plugin taking care of a wide range of frequencies.
+This sounds better than having one de-esser plugin take care of a wide range of frequencies.

 You can have them in serial (one after the other) or have them in different slots in your chain.

-The best thing to do is to always test and always explore different tactics.
+The best thing to do is to always test and explore different tactics.

 Even after doing some manual gain riding, you may find that the compressor brings up some of the sibilance.